 “Oh?
 What sort of suggestions would you make?” he asked, grinning at her.

 She giggled, and he fell even more helplessly in love with her than ever before.
-When she whispered her idea in his ear, his eyes widened before he scrambled out of the bed and carried her over to the hearth, lying her gently down on the bearskin rug before kissing her soundly and eagerly doing exactly what she had suggested.
+When she whispered her idea in his ear, his eyes widened before he scrambled out of the bed and carried her over to the hearth, laying her gently down on the bearskin rug before kissing her soundly and eagerly doing exactly what she had suggested.

-“I don’t even sleep in my bed any more,” Eleanor said later, yawning and resting her cheek on his chest.
+“I don’t even sleep in my bed anymore,” Eleanor said later, yawning and resting her cheek on his chest.

 “No. Perhaps… well, maybe you should simply move in here, Eleanor.”